 The user interface is the key to the success of any software.
 People interact with the user interface more than any other part of the software.
 The bad design of the user interface can lead to frustration and a bad impression on users.

 Good user interface design, on the other hand, can make users happy and satisfied.
-In this blog post, we are going to discuss some reasons why user interface is important for software success.

 User Interface Of Kali